Text by Daniel Garcia and James Bow

-GO Transit is famous for its double-decker passenger coaches that have graced the fleet for the past twenty-two years.
-The coaches are universally popular with riders and have been successfully marketed elsewhere in North America.
-Hawker Siddeley and, later, Bombardier, were able to sell 500 of these cars, and they have been seen operating in Vancouver, Los Angeles, Dallas and Miami/Ft.
-Lauderdale.
-These coaches can take much of the credit for earning GO's reputation as a well-maintained, efficient and progressive carrier.
+For over thirty-five years, now, GO Transit’s double-decker passenger rail coaches have been the iconic mainstays of the fleet.
+The coaches have been universally popular with riders.
+Hawker Siddeley and, later, Bombardier, have sold over a thousand of these cars and they can be seen not only in Toronto, but in Vancouver, Los Angeles, Dallas, Miami/Fort Lauderdale, and other centres.
+These coaches, which premiered in Toronto, can claim much of the credit for GO Transit’s reputation as a well-maintained, efficient and progressive carrier.

-The Bi-Levels feature a lightweight aluminum superstructure that, combined with a durable steel underframe, gives them an empty weight of just 49.5 metric tons.
-They are quite large, measuring 85 feet long by almost 16 feet in height and 10 feet in width.
-They have 6’6” high, 4’4” wide, pneumatically operated doors, with two sets per side.
-Despite having no more doors than their single level predecessors, Bombardier brags that a full car can be unloaded in 45 seconds.
+The bi-level design featured a lightweight aluminum superstructure which, when combined with a durable steel underframe, gives each car an empty weight of just 49.5 metric tons.
+The cars measured 85 feet in length, almost 16 feet in height and 10 feet in width and featured 6’6” high, 4’4” wide, pneumatically operated doors (with two sets per side).
+By lowering the lower level and staggering the stairs to provide an intermediate level on each end of the cars along with an upper level in between, passengers were able to access full-sized levels for efficient seating and ease of movement.
+The cars even offered a small washroom on the intermediate level.
+Despite having the same number of doors as their single-level predecessors, Bombardier states that a full bi-level car can detrain a full load of passengers in as little as 45 seconds.
 A full car can seat 162 passengers (142 for series IV, and 1 or 2 less in the cabs) and still have room for 276 standees.
-A packed 10-car train can carry over 4000 passengers -- a significant load that would otherwise be clogging the Queen Elizabeth Way (or the 401) with almost as many automobiles.
+A packed 10-car train can thus carry over 4000 passengers — a significant load that would otherwise be clogging the Queen Elizabeth Way (or the 401) with almost as many automobiles.

 An interesting feature of these cars is the use of pneumatic tread brakes and disk brakes.
 It’s the disks that allow a speeding train to stop within the length of a platform.
 The cars are rated to provide braking up to almost 1 m/s2, which is unusually quick for a car of it’s size.
 The quick deceleration, coupled with quick acceleration, speeds up service and gets commuters to their destinations without a significant delay at intermediate stops.